theoahfeldt/miking-jupyter/README.md

 server.
 Make sure that the `ipm-server` executable is available in `PATH` and that you are able to run it from the command line.

-Now, to enable the notebook support, set the environment variable `MI_JUPYTER_IPM` in the shell before running `jupyter notebook`.
-This will make the kernel run a visualization server in the background which it can use to produce visualizations of user-created models in the notebook.
+To visualize a model, use the `%%visualize` directive.
+The visualization server will be started in the background the first time the directive is used.

-To visualize a model, use the `%%visualize` directive in a cell whose output is a string representation of the relevant model; the IPM repo provides the function `formatModels` for this purpose.
+Use `%%visualize` in a cell whose output is a string representation of the relevant model; the IPM repo provides the function `formatModels` for this purpose.
 For instance, supposing `model` is a predefined DFA model and that the IPM visualization functions have been imported, running the following code in a cell would produce a visualization of the DFA:

 ```ocaml
 %%visualize